drcode/webfui/README.md

 ## Philosophy of WebFUI

 The goal of WebFUI is to let you do client-side Web programming in ClojureScript without having to ever deal with the DOM.
 Instead, all DOM is generated in realtime from a Clojure atom that contains just "plain old data" (called [EDN](https://github.com/edn-format/edn) in Clojure.)
-This "DOM EDN" is kept nsynchronized with a state atom that also contains EDN, where all the state for your program is kept.
+This "DOM EDN" is kept synchronized with a state atom that also contains EDN, where all the state for your program is kept.

 You, the programmer, is only responsible for providing the functions shown in red in the picture below:

 ![graph](http://lisperati.com/webfui/graph.png)

 These functions in red can be written 100% in the functional style, which is one of the benefits of WebFUI.
 Also, having EDN as the arguments/results for all your app functions makes debugging/unit testing extremely easy.
-Finally, WebFUI code is extremely succinct- [This fully-featured calculator app](http://lisperati.com/webfui/calculator.html) consists of [only 92 lines of code!](https://github.com/drcode/webfui/blob/master/webfui-examples/src-cljs/calculator/core.cljs)
+Finally, WebFUI code is extremely succinct- [This fully-featured calculator app](http://lisperati.com/webfui/calculator.html) consists of [only 92 lines of code](https://github.com/drcode/webfui/blob/master/webfui-examples/src-cljs/calculator/core.cljs), which includes all html generation!

-*Note: WebFUI is still an alpha project and has some limitations.
+*Note: WebFUI is still an alpha project and has limitations.
 Currently it only supports only Webkit based browsers (Chrome, Safari, including on Android/iOS).*

 ## Tech Demo Showing Off WebFUI

 Here is an [inverse kinematics demo written 100% in ClojureScript](http://lisperati.com/webfui/inverse_kinematics.html)- Browse the source code in the `webfui-examples` directory.
 This example is pure HTML5, and using WebFUI means none of the application code directly manipulates the DOM.
 Click on the figure to drag it around the screen.
-For further demos, check out this [calculator](http://lisperati.com/webfui/calculator.html) and [this example of mouse interaction](http://lisperati.com/webfui/mouse_tracking.html)(drag numbers in the circle on top of each other to see what it does.)
+For further demos, check out this [calculator](http://lisperati.com/webfui/calculator.html) and [this example of mouse interaction](http://lisperati.com/webfui/mouse_tracking.html) (drag numbers in the circle on top of each other to see what it does.)

 ## Performance Challenges